- Homosexuality

 Right to change legal gender in Tocantins is legal, no restrictions.

-Gender-affirming care in Tocantins is legal, but banned for minors.
+Gender-affirming care in Tocantins is legal.

 Legal recognition of non-binary gender in Tocantins is recognized.